 - 1 quart vanilla ice cream (or flavor of your choice)

-- 5. If using the ganache, pour it over the cake, tilting the pan to spread it evenly.
+- If using the ganache, pour it over the cake, tilting the pan to spread it evenly.
+You can also just drizzle less of the ganache over the cake, artistically, to your preference.
+Use as much (or as little) as you desire.
 Cool the cake in the pan completely.
-If omitting the glaze, dust the cooled cake with powdered sugar.
+If omitting the glaze, you can dust the cooled cake with powdered sugar.

 This is the ultimate chocolate cake, even for the non-chocoholic.
 It’s an easy recipe to make after you find chocolate worthy enough (I found mine at Williams-Sonoma).
 The recipe is straightforward, and the only glitch I had was with the parchment lining: I ended up cutting an exact 9-inch width, with about 8 inches more in length to get it to hang over the sides.
 Suffice to say, that was the hardest part of the endeavor.